wanglrebe/Jupyter-alive/README.md

 - Maximum Interval: Longest time between resets (10-50% of timeout)
 - Auto Reset Threshold: Trigger emergency reset when remaining time is below this percentage

+### Project Structure
+- `timeout-controller.js` - Main source code with full comments
+- `timeout-controller.min.js` - Minified version for production use
+- `minify_script.py` - Python script for generating the minified version

+### Troubleshooting
+If you encounter issues:
+- Make sure your Jupyter Lab instance has a visible timeout counter
+- Check if the environment matches the compatibility requirements
+- Try refreshing the page and reapplying the script
+- Check browser console for any error messages

+### Contributing
+Contributions are welcome!
+To contribute:
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ### Notes
 - The script automatically detects your browser's language settings
 - All timeouts are handled locally in the browser